influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/sql/execute-queries/python.md

     ```
 ---

-Use the `influxdb3-python` client library to query data stored in InfluxDB with SQL.
+Use the InfluxDB `influxdb_client_3` Python client library module and SQL to query data stored in InfluxDB.
-The `influxdb3-client` uses Flight SQL to query data from InfluxDB and return
-results in Apache Arrow format.
+Execute queries and retrieve data over the Flight protocol, and then process data using common Python tools.

 - [Get started using Python to query InfluxDB](#get-started-using-python-to-query-influxdb)
 - [Create a Python virtual environment](#create-a-python-virtual-environment)